Jukebox History 1888-1913

 in 1905 and produced by the Mills Novelty Company of Chicago, and the Cailophone Style A with AC current operation and the Cailophone Style B with combined spring

-motor wound up by an electric motor made since 1906 by the Caille
+motor wound up by an electric motor made since 1906 by the Caille Brothers

-Brothers Company of Detroit.
-The company
+Company of Detroit.
+The company was

-was founded on the 1st August, 1901, by the brothers August A. Caille (1867-1916) and Adolph A. Caille (1863-1937).
-The highly competitive models in question did not
+founded on the 1st August, 1901, by the brothers August A. Caille (1867-1916) and Adolph A. Caille (1863-1937).
+The highly competitive models in question did

-the 20th century, but they were indeed also represented on the market for
+of the 20th century, but they were indeed also represented on the market for

 coin-op automatic phonographs.
 Especially the Mills Novelty Company headed by